Trauma-Informed Individual Therapy

 Therapy for Women with ADHD

-I work with women with ADHD to identify the strengths that come from these challenges and create sustainable systems that support them in navigating challenges with executive functioning, emotional regulation, and maintaining focus, among other areas.
+In our work together, I help women with ADHD identify their strengths and build sustainable systems that support executive functioning, emotional regulation, maintaining focus, and other areas of daily life.

 New Jersey young adult Therapy